 I’m Kevin.
 I’m someone who has lost someone, but I know Life Is Worth Living.

-I know what it's like to feel alone, when you can't get out of bed and you don't want to leave your home.
+I know what's it's like to feel alone, when you can't get out of bed and you don't want to leave your home.
 I know what it's like to reach a point where it feels like your bones are heavy and made of stone.
-I want you to know that I love you, your feelings are valid and you’re welcome here.
+I want you to know that I love you.
+Your feelings are valid and welcome here.
 You are so important.

 TooDamnSoon is a movement dedicated to presenting hope and finding help for people struggling with depression and suicide.
 We exist to encourage, inform, and inspire.

 THE COMFIEST TEES

 We created a visual storytelling experience through apparel to start a conversation about mental health.

 Pain isn't always obvious.

 Let's talk about suicide prevention steps.

 Pain isn’t always obvious, but most suicidal people show some signs that they are thinking about suicide.
 If you see even one warning sign, step in or speak up.
 Take the time to learn what to do now, so you’re ready to be there for a friend or loved one when it matters most.